Books & other resources – our JAA foundation

 Our study of Witnessing Whiteness took place over an extended period of time –March 2014 through January 2015— using the workshop materials provided by the author, who is a Professor in the Education department at Mount St. Mary’s University in Los Angeles California.
 We further expanded our horizons in July 2018 by hosting a workshop presented by Dr. Tochluk – “Making a Difference One Conversation at a Time” where we explored how to successfully engage in difficult discussions in our racialized world.

 Our mentor in the Criminal Justice arena is Tom Ewell.
 Tom has been a Quaker activist/lobbyist for criminal justice reform for a long time – both at State Legislative and national levels.
-His work in criminal justice also includes serving on the Island County Law and Justice Council where he co-chaired a task force on restorative justice that produced recommendations that are now being implemented in the juvenile justice system.
+His work in criminal justice also includes serving on the Island County Law and Justice Council where he co-chaired a task force on restorative justice.

 The film 13th, a 2016 American documentary by director Ava DuVernay, has been influential as well.
 It explores the “intersection of race, justice, and mass incarceration in the United States;” and is titled after the Thirteenth Amendment to the United States Constitution, which freed the slaves and prohibited slavery, with the exception of slavery as punishment for a crime.